Hair Loss in Women: Let's Discuss Common Causes with Dr. Joe Cincotta

 harmful ingredients icon

 All products are formulated to deliver a specific result but, unfortunately, some have negative side effects.
 In order to work, these products leave residues on your scalp that block hair follicles, or make your hair stiff, brittle, and easily susceptible to breakage.
-Chemical and colour treatments can also damage your hair when not done by a professional.

 At Color Wow, it’s been our mission to only use good-for-you ingredients in our products so you can reach your styling and hair health goals together.